Welcome to Peru

 Town of Peru Annual Drinking

-Water Quality Report for 2021
+Water Quality Report

 Public Employee Health Emergency Plan for